SAP-samples/teched2025-DT266/exercises/ex03/README.md

   <kbd> <img src="images/Fiori_OP_CurrencyCodeDefault.png" alt="Second new Error" width="90%"> </kbd>

- However, the UI now shows no Currency Code, which was "USD" beforehand.
+ However, the UI now shows no Currency Code, which was "CAD" beforehand.
 This unexpected behavior is inspected in the next section of the exercise.

 </details>